connectedbydata/connectedbydata.org/_people/tim-davies.md

 Tim is a former fellow of the [Harvard Berkman Klein Center for Internet and Society](https://cyber.harvard.edu/), and a senior fellow of the [Datasphere Initiative](https://www.thedatasphere.org/).
 He is a graduate of the [Oxford Internet Institute](https://www.oii.ox.ac.uk) (Social Science of the Internet), and Oriel College, Oxford (Politics, Philosophy and Economics).

-He lives in the [People's Republic of Stroud](https://www.claysinclair.com/thepeoplesrepublicofstroud) where he is involved in various Green politics.
+He lives in the [People's Republic of Stroud](https://www.claysinclair.com/thepeoplesrepublicofstroud) where he is involved in various Green politics, on the board of [Create Gloucestershire](https://www.creategloucestershire.co.uk/), and a school governor.